admb-project/admb-project.github.io/docs/intro/brief.md

 After installing ADMB, navigate to the ‘examples’ directory (by default, c:/admb/examples in Windows) and copy the ‘simple’ example to a working directory, such as c:/test/simple.

-If you have ADMB-IDE installed, double-click ‘simple.tpl’, go to the ADMB menu and select Build.
+If you have AD Studio installed, double-click ‘simple.tpl’, go to the ADMB menu and select Build.
 Wait for the compiler to build the model and then select Run and View Point Estimates.

 Alternatively, open a shell and run admb simple to build the model and type simple to run the model.
 Then open ‘simple.par’ in a text editor to view the point estimates.